 Involving Our Patients for True Success

-With patient care, safety, and a comfortable environment in place, Dr. Olesen and his wife Marie Olesen (a healthcare administrator) made another decision that was unusual at the time.
-They decided to survey their patients and ask them how to make LJCSC even better than before.
+With patient care, safety, and a comfortable environment in place, Dr. Olesen and his wife Marie (a healthcare administrator) made another decision that was unusual at the time.
+They decided to survey their patients and ask them how to make LJC even better than before.

-Upon completion of the project, LJCSC began giving patients our personalized pre-operative booklets (which some jokingly referred to as their surgery “bible”) and patient satisfaction soared.
+Upon completion of the project, LJC began giving patients our personalized pre-operative booklets (which some jokingly referred to as their surgery “bible”) and patient satisfaction soared.

-Meanwhile, Marie continued on her quest in developing proactive patient care and communication to further LJCSC client satisfaction.
+Meanwhile, Marie continued on her quest in developing proactive patient care and communication to further LJC client satisfaction.
 She began a process of listening to patients that continues to this day.

-Through Technology, LJCSC Delivers Medical Information to Patients Across the Country and Beyond
+Through Technology, LJC Delivers Medical Information to Patients Across the Country and Beyond

 While our patients were undoubtedly thrilled with our steps to provide better information, the Olesens, rather than keeping an advantage for themselves, wanted to help more people.
 They were receiving requests from other surgeons that wanted to provide similar materials to their patients.